Defending Charges for Negligent Operation of a Motor Vehicle & Reckless Driving

 - driver’s license suspension for up to 60 days

 To best protect your freedom and driving privileges, it’s necessary to obtain a criminal defense attorney who understands local driving laws in Hampshire County.
-The Law Offices of Thomas Kokonowski, Esq. prides itself on offering quality legal representation to individuals so they can get their lives back on track.
+The Law Office of Criminal Defense Attorney Thomas Kokonowski. prides itself on offering quality legal representation to individuals so they can get their lives back on track.

 Avoid Criminal Prosecution and the Loss of Your License

 There’s nothing worse than a permanent criminal record.
-Call the Law Offices of Thomas Kokonowski, Esq. today to schedule a free and confidential legal assessment of your case.
+Call Criminal Defense Attorney Thomas Kokonowski today to schedule a free and confidential legal assessment of your case.

 Contact us: 413.585.9200 (Northampton) or 413.549.0022 (Amherst).